posativ/acrylamid/README.rst

 Why?
 ----

+Acrylamid isn't your granddad's static blog compiler.
+I think that just sums it up.

 - it is *fast* (incremental builds)
 - support for Jinja2_ or Mako_ templates
 - many Markdown_ extensions and custom reStructuredText_ directives